ShingiraiBhengesa/awsome-books-v1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Awsome Books

-> Description the project.
+> This is a Javascript application that is basically a list of books and it uses javascript objecs to add and remove books from the list

 ## Built With

-- Major languages
+- Javascript
-- Frameworks
+- HTML
-- Technologies used
+- CSS

 ## Live Demo (if available)